OleksandrKvl/cmake_parser/README.md

 ## Differences between this and CMake

-My main source of CMake syntax was [this page](https://cmake.org/cmake/help/latest/manual/cmake-language.7.html#bracket-comment).
+My main source of CMake syntax knowledge was [this page](https://cmake.org/cmake/help/latest/manual/cmake-language.7.html#bracket-comment).
 However, actual CMake implementation doesn't fully correspond to that BNF.
-Because of that some inconsistencies are possible.
+Thus, some inconsistencies are possible.